You’re a new member - now what?

 When you register your content, you send us metadata and assign persistent identifiers to your content.
 Members are obligated to assign identifiers to current journal content (but we hope you’ll register all of your content).
 You can add back issues and non-journal content immediately, or gradually as you are able.
 You can also register books, conference proceedings, datasets, standards, reports, dissertations, and other types of scholarly content, and we collect a range of metadata as well.
 You need to send us bibliographic metadata but you’ll want to send us funding data, text and data mining license information, reference lists, abstracts, ORCIDs, and more.
 Our content registration guide or webinar will get you started.

-We collect a range of metadata beyond traditional bibliographic data like authors and titles, so you can add and update that as you go.
+We collect a range of metadata beyond traditional bibliographic data like authors and titles, so you can add and update it as you go.

 Most scholarly works have some kind of identifier, some at many levels.
 The identifiers provide a consistent and often widely adopted way to identify and cite something, whether it be titles (ISBN, ISSN), articles (DOIs, PMIDs) or authors (ORCID).
 Persistent identifiers are enduring references to a resource such as a web page, file, image, or other (usually digital) object.
 Persistent identifiers are often “actionable”, meaning they can be used to locate either the resource or information about the resource, usually by turning the identifier into a URL that can be plugged into a browser.